Which of the following elements is the most reactive? | Study Prep in Pearson+

 1

-Understand that reactivity in elements depends on their position in the periodic table and their electron configurations.
-Metals tend to lose electrons easily, while nonmetals tend to gain electrons.
+Understand that reactivity in elements depends on their position in the periodic table and their tendency to lose or gain electrons to achieve a stable electron configuration.

-Identify the types of elements given: Aluminum (Al) and Sodium (Na) are metals, Neon (Ne) is a noble gas, and Fluorine (F) is a halogen (nonmetal).
+Recall that metals, especially alkali metals like Sodium (Na), tend to be highly reactive because they have a single electron in their outermost shell that they can easily lose.

-Recall that noble gases like Neon (Ne) are very unreactive due to their full valence electron shells, so Neon is the least reactive among the options.
+Compare the elements given: Oxygen (O) is a nonmetal that tends to gain electrons, Carbon (C) is a nonmetal with moderate reactivity, Nickel (Ni) is a transition metal with relatively low reactivity, and Sodium (Na) is an alkali metal known for its high reactivity.

 Watch next